 The earth’s boundaries have become tangible and the journey to a natural world is in fact a transformation which affects everyone and everything.
 Continuing as we are is not an option.
 The ball is in our court, in my court.
 Change starts with self-reflection.
 Who am I and how do I live as a person, a consumer, a worker, a citizen, a nature-lover?
 What could I change in my choices and behaviour to live a more environment-friendly life?
-What changes would suit me well?
+Which changes would suit me well?
 It is a process, not a one-time thing.
-Asking yourself those questions provides insight to find the context and the roles which come naturally to you and let you keep your energy high.
+Asking ourselves those questions provides insight to find the context and the roles which come naturally to us and let us keep our energy high.
 Lifemaps help to visualise what’s going on, make connections and find new perspective.
 To choose direction for collaboration, to create a personal compass based on overview and insight, and gather realistic ideas for action.

 Lifemaps are an instrument of intuitive self-discovery.
-The title of a lifemap refers to a scenario about a personal or societal theme or a global issue.
-Following it people each fill in their own map on a table poster to create an overview of the current reality and the envisioned future.
-The text and symbol stickers for this contain knowledge on the topic and the poster facilitates the self-searching process.
-In a lifemap workshop they tell each other the story on their maps and elaborate on it together, in a group dialogue about the here and now and a brainstorm about the future.
-The Master Code of Care: Taking care of self, others, place and planet is introduced as a guiding principle.
-The whole experience offers a learning journey, individually and collectively.
+At the basis of a lifemap is a scenario, a story about a personal or societal theme or a global issue.
+Each of the available lifemap scenarios tells its own story and illuminates a different perspective.
+Following the chosen scenario people each fill in their own map on a table poster to create an overview of the current reality and the envisioned future.
+The text and symbol stickers for this contain knowledge on the topic and the poster facilitates the self-discovery process.
+In a lifemap workshop participants, in groups of four, tell each other their own story, using their maps.
+Together they elaborate on it in a group dialogue about the here and now and a brainstorm about the future.
+A lifemap experience is a learning journey, individually and collectively.